Updated September 10, 2021

 Everyone 12+ is Eligible

-All COVID-19 vaccines are safe, effective, and free.
-They reduce your risk of getting the virus, particularly in severe forms.
+COVID-19 vaccines are safe, effective, and free.
+They reduce your risk of getting severely ill from COVID-19.

 Finding a Vaccine Location: What to Expect